Want to submit a proposal? Need help?

 The PI is generally responsible for:

 reviewing the proposal guidelines.
 This is critical!
-The PI, as well as the Grants and Contracts coordinator, need to carefully read the guidelines to ensure EACH and EVERY SPECIFIC requirement, such as content and formatting, is followed (note: for IES, NSF, and NIH grants, sponsor checklists are also available),
+The PI, as well as the Grants and Contracts coordinator, need to carefully read the guidelines to ensure EACH and EVERY SPECIFIC requirement, such as content and formatting, is followed,

 preparing the project narrative,

 drafting the budget and budget justification (with the help of the Grants and Contracts office), to include personnel and effort requirements, supply and equipment needs, and other expenses necessary to complete your project,

 getting all information to the Grants and Contracts office no later than 3 days before the deadline.
 This will allow sufficient time for review and uploading of documents, and in the event of technical problems, enough time to locate and fix errors.